simond-get-badcontent/dkim_gofer/README.md

 # dkim_gofer
 DKIM validation stuffs.
 Works best with plaintext emails.
+Error checking is... pretty bad.

 Might be sort of interesting if looking for some form of deeper insigt into the world of DKIM.